Why Is Tracking Hardware Assets Not Enough for Enterprise Operations?

 Decision infrastructure allows organizations to govern not just the assets they own, but also the decisions that drive asset lifecycle management, ensuring more effective and resilient operations.

-The Hidden Decisions in Hardware Asset Management
+What Hidden Decisions Exist in Hardware Asset Management?

 | Decision Type | What Gets Decided | What Gets Lost |